sirasagi62/mushi/README.md

 - **Template-based generation**: Use templates from the official github/gitignore repository
 - **Interactive mode**: Fuzzy-search and select templates with a TUI interface
-- **Customizable common ignores**: Define your own default ignore patterns
+- **Customizable common.gitignores**: Define your own default ignore patterns
 - **Local caching**: Templates are cached locally for fast access
 - **Force overwrite**: Option to overwrite existing `.gitignore` files